paulwarren/nzde/dict/P/README.md

  <i>v.</i> to mark out

 >  <i>Peg</i> (p&ebreve.g),<i> v. t.
 3. [Add.]</i> (Usually with<i> out</i>.)
 To mark out (a miner's claim or an agricultural selection) by pegs at the four corners, each bearing the claimant's name in conformity with Act of Parliament. <i>(1898,Merriam-Webster Third International,2028</i>)

-## PEG

- <i>n.</i> performance enhancement grant [ORIGIN: acronym]

->  The Performance Enhancement Grants (PEGs) are taxpayer-funded, handed out by High Performance Sport New Zealand - a branch of Sport New Zealand, the agency tasked with generating international sporting success. <i>(Aug 9, 2012,Dominion Post,1</i>)

->  The Performance Enhancement Grants (PEG) scheme being announced today is a new initiative backed by the government to provide direct financial assistance to New Zealand's elite athletes. <i>(May 31, 2004,Scoop</i>) [NOTES: Press Release: New Zealand Government 31-05-2004 16:25]

->  "The PEGs programme is put in place to help athletes with living costs to ensure that they can train at the highest level.
-It is not a reward/bonus scheme but is direct athlete assistance to ensure that they can devote their attention to quality training and competition." <i>(Aug 9, 2012,Dominion Post,1</i>)